 Chaunticleer stood high upon his toes, stretched out his neck, shut his eyes and began to give a marvellous crow when Russell the fox rushed out, seized him by the throat, threw him over his back and made off steadily and measuredly towards the woods, for there was nobody running after him.

 Oh destiny, which may not be avoided!
-Alas, that Chanticleer flew from the henhouse!
+Alas, that Chauntecleer flew from the beams of the henhouse!
 Alas that Pertilote made light of dreams!

 This all happened on a Friday.
-Oh Venus, goddess of sensuality, since Chanticleer was your servant and did his utmost to honour you, laboured tirelessly in your service and more for pleasure than to populate the world, I should imagine, why do you allow him to die on your own special day?
-Oh Geoffrey de Vinsauf, dear sovereign Master – who when your worthy King Richard was killed by an arrow composed a beautiful lament for him – why cannot I now emulate your eloquence and erudition in castigating Friday, as you did? – for King Richard I was killed on a Friday.
-Certainly, the screaming and wailing made by the ladies of Troy when it was captured was not equal to the noise made by all the hens in the yard when they saw what had happened to Chanticleer.
-Pertilote screamed louder than did Hasdrubal’s wife when her husband was slain and Carthage burned by the Romans; she who was so full of anger and sorrow that she ran wilfully into the flames and immolated herself.
-Oh woeful hens, you cry like the senators’ wives when Nero burned the city of Rome! – for Nero killed all his senators without mercy.
+Oh Venus, goddess of sensuality, since Chauntecleer was your servant and did his utmost to honour you, laboured tirelessly in your service and more for pleasure than to populate the world, I should imagine, why do you allow him to die on your own special day?
+Oh Geoffrey de Vinsauf, dear sovereign master – who when your worthy King Richard was killed by an arrow composed a beautiful lament for him – why cannot I now emulate your eloquence and erudition in castigating Friday, as you did? – for King Richard I was killed on a Friday.
+Certainly, the screaming and wailing made by the ladies of Troy when it was captured was not equal to the noise made by all the hens in the yard when they saw what had happened to Chauntecleer.
+Pertelote screamed louder than did Hasdrubal’s wife when her husband was slain, Carthage burned by the Romans and she was so full of anger and sorrow that she ran wilfully into the flames and immolated herself.
+Oh woeful hens, you cry like the senators’ wives when Nero burned the city of Rome!
+For Nero killed all his senators without mercy.
 But I will return to my tale.

-This poor widow and her two daughters heard all their hens making a terrible noise, rushed outside and saw the fox carrying away Chanticleer.
+This poor widow and her two daughters heard all their hens making a terrible noise, rushed outside and saw the fox carrying away Chauntecleer.

 ‘Oi!’ they cried.
 ‘Help!
 Oh no, a fox!
 Oi!
 Hey there!’ and began to run madly after the thief.
 Men with sticks joined in the chase, Talbot, Garland and Malkin with large sticks in their hands, and Collie the dog.
 All the cows, calves and even the pigs scattered in fright, bellowing and snorting like fiends in hell as the dogs barked wildly and the men shouted and the women as well, and the ducks quacked and squealed as though they were about to be slaughtered.
-The geese flew over the trees, a swarm of bees came out of their hive and the noise was dreadful – God bless us all!
-Even Jack Straw and his followers, during the Peasant’s Revolt, never shouted so shrilly nor made such a noise as was directed that day towards this fox.
-Brass trumpets and wooden bugles, hunting horns and bone pipes were blown and pooped, they shrieked and whooped and hooted until it seemed as though the heavens would come crashing down.
+The geese flew over the trees, and a swarm of bees came out of their hive.
+The noise was dreadful!
+God bless us, even Jack Straw and his followers, during the Peasant’s Revolt, never shouted so shrilly nor made such a noise as was directed that day towards this fox.
+Brass trumpets and wooden bugles, hunting horns and bone pipes were blown and pooped, and everyone shrieked and whooped and hooted until it seemed as though the heavens would come crashing down.
 But listen, everybody.
 Lo!
 How fortune can suddenly change.

-‘No,’ replied Chanticleer, ‘for then I would curse you and myself, since you've already tricked me once.
+‘No,’ replied Chauntecleer, ‘for then both you and I would deserve my curse, since you’ve already tricked me once.
 You won’t get me to crow for you again with my eyes closed and my neck stretched out.
-Anyone who shuts his eyes when he ought to be looking carefully around doesn't deserve to prosper and may God see to it that he doesn't!’
+Anyone who shuts his eyes when he ought to be looking carefully around doesn’t deserve to prosper, and may God see to it that he doesn’t!’

-‘No, and may God curse anyone who opens his mouth when he should keep it shut!’ said the fox.
+‘No, and may God curse anyone who opens his mouth when he should keep it shut!’ replied the fox.

 ‘Sir Nun’s Priest,’ said our host.
-‘God bless the seat of your pants and every one of your balls!
-This was a merry tale of Chanticleer.
-By my faith, if you were not of the clergy I bet you would be a proper breeding-fowl, having hens to keep you satisfied to the number of seven times seventeen and more – yes! – do you see the muscles on this noble priest, his great neck and manly chest?
+‘God bless the seat of your pants and each of your balls!
+This was a merry tale of Chauntecleer.
+By my faith, if you were not of the clergy I bet you would be a proper breeding-fowl, having hens to keep you satisfied to the number of seven times seventeen and more – yes!
+Do you see the muscles on this noble priest, his great neck and manly chest?
 His eyes are like a sparrow-hawk’s!
-His complexion is like an artists’ pigments, and no need to embellish them with colours from Portugal!
+His complexion is like an artists’ pigments, and there’s no need to embellish them with colours from Portugal!
 May fortune smile upon you, sir, for this tale.’